 It has been some time since I have spoken on COVID-19 and how it has affected our insureds and Pennsylvania Lumbermens Mutual.

 Let me start by suggesting that our clients are reporting truly mixed results.
 Some of our customers have closed their operations, while others are experiencing booming business.
 We estimate that more than 80 percent of our clients were deemed as essential businesses and continued to operate in some fashion throughout this difficult time.
 Depending upon the type of operations – hardware stores, building material dealers, light wood manufacturing, pallet manufacturing, heavy wood manufacturing, or sawmills – their business sales have either dropped, flattened or grown.
 Early on, we felt that about a third of our customers fell into each bucket.
 Over time, based on conversations with many of our insureds, we are pleased to report that it seems a smaller percentage of insureds are dealing with a drop in sales, than those that are flat or growing.
-Our goal as a company is to help all our insureds and brokers through this difficult period as seamlessly as possible.
+Our goal as a company is to help all our insureds through this difficult period as seamlessly as possible.

 On the subject of claims, we saw fewer new claims reported in late March and April than normal, but the drop was not as significant as we expected.
 Further, we saw a surge in claims activity in May.
 This was probably because very few of our insureds had to completely shut down, remove vehicles from their auto policy, or reduce their sales exposures on their policies as their business did not perform as poorly as they initially expected (or we expected).
 Again, this is an uneven observation, and not meant to diminish the pain that many PLM insureds have endured during this difficult time.